-Mexico is often considered to be either a beach resort destination or a wonderland for drug lords.
-However, the majority of people don’t know the truth about Mexico, its culture and people.
-Their opinion is based on stereotypes and therefore they’re scared to go to Mexico.
-Below I present the answers to 12 misconceptions about Mexico – a country that I definitely recommend to both: visit and live in.
+In the minds of most people, Mexico is usually seen as a beach resort destination or a corrupt narco-state run by drug lords.
+However, the majority of people don’t know the truth about Mexico, its culture, and its people.
+Their opinion is based on stereotypes and bad press and because of this they’re scared to go to Mexico.
+Below I present 12 misconceptions about Mexico – a country that I definitely recommend to both visit and live in.

 1 – Mexico’s real name is: United Mexican States

 Mexico is divided into 31 states, plus the Federal District.
-Each state has its own law regulations and police, similar to how it works in the United States of America.
-When staying in a different state your phone is practically in roaming.
+Each state has its own laws, regulations and police, similar to the United States of America.
+When in a different state from the one you live in, your phone is practically always roaming.

 2 – Problems with the name of the capital

 Right, the majority of people think that the capital of Mexico is Mexico City.
 However, that’s only partially true.
-The actual capital is Distrito Federal (DF) – Federal District.
-Mexico City metropolitan area, on the other hand, lies withing the whole DF and parts of the State of Mexico.
-Therefore, only inhabitants of DF, not the whole Mexico City can say they live in the capital.
+The actual capital is Distrito Federal (DF) – the Federal District.
+It can be confusing because the Mexico City metropolitan area lies within DF and parts of the State of Mexico.
+However, only the inhabitants of DF can say they live in the capital.

 3 – Mexican food abroad is not actually Mexican

-4 – Mexicans don’t always have darker skin
+4 – Mexicans don’t always have dark skin

-When my friends look through my photos taken during my stay in Mexico very often I heard ‘he/she doesn’t look Mexican’.
-Assuming that all Mexicans have dark skin and black hair is a huge mistake, because not ALL Mexicans are darker.
-There are plenty of Mexicans that are as white as Eastern Europeans.
-Moreover, especially in big cities such as Mexico City exists a huge Jewish community or there are others with European heritage and therefore those people have white skin tone too.
-[It’s not racist, it’s nothing bad!
-It’s simply a statement reffering to a fact that plenty of times foreigners were surprised seeing my Mexican friends that looked like Europeans – they simply couldn’t believe that anyone from Mexico can look like this]
+When my friends look through my photos taken during my stay in Mexico, I often hear ‘he/she doesn’t look Mexican’.
+Assuming that all Mexicans have dark skin and black hair is a huge mistake as there are plenty of Mexicans that are as white as Northern Europeans.
+Not only that, in big cities like Mexico City there exist huge communities of Mexicans with Jewish and European roots.
+[I’m not being racist, it’s nothing bad!
+I’m simply making a statement referring to the fact that plenty of times people were surprised to see that my Mexican friends resembled Europeans – they simply weren’t aware that anyone from Mexico looks like this]

 5 – Mexican Spanish is way different

-As mentioned in my previous note on Mexican slang, Mexican Spanish is way different.
-Opposite to the majority of Latin American places in Mexico torta doesn’t mean a cake, it’s a sandwich.
-Also, sope is not a soup, but so-called ‘Mexican pizza’ (by ‘pizza’ I mean that of course it’s not a pizza, but it reminds them of the concept of pizza – dough, salsa, topping).
+As mentioned in my previous note on Mexican slang, Mexican Spanish is unique.
+For example, in Mexico torta doesn’t mean cake, it means sandwich.
+Also, sope is not soup, but a so-called ‘Mexican pizza’ (of course it’s not an actual pizza, but it is similar to the concept of a pizza – dough, sauce, and toppings).

-According to US travel advisory: ‘Mexico City (also known as the Federal District): No advisory is in effect.
+According to US travel advisory board: ‘Mexico City (also known as the Federal District): No advisory is in effect.
 See also the discussion in the section on Estado de Mexico for areas within the greater Mexico City metropolitan area.’

 I agree completely.
 The place is actually safer than some of the big cities in America or even Europe.
-Of course bad things happens, like anywhere else in the world, but in Mexico most of the homicides happen between the drug mafias, not regular citizens.
+Of course bad things happen like anywhere else in the world, but in Mexico most homicides happen between the drug gangs, not regular citizens.

 7 – Mexico isn’t a third world country